TEETH CLEANING APPOINTMENT IN SAN FRANCISCOSusie Shin Dental Care

 Following treatment, good oral hygiene on a daily basis is essential to preventing periodontal disease from continuing to damage your mouth.
 Since bacterial accumulation is the ultimate cause of periodontal disease, effective brushing and flossing is the only thing that will keep bacteria from cropping up.
 Electric toothbrushes have been shown to reduce plaque up to 90% better than a traditional manual toothbrush.
 Electric toothbrushes are also more gentle on the gums, preventing worsening of recession.
 Flossing is also essential to keeping bacteria from accumulating between the teeth.
 Traditional string floss may not be able to get to the bottom of deep gum pockets, which is crucial in preventing disease relapse.
 Using a water flosser (such as a Waterpik) will clean deeper into the pockets, and flush out deep bacteria about 60% better than string floss.
 In addition to excellent home care, returning for maintenance cleanings every 3-4 months is important to allow us to maintain and monitor your disease state, and address it immediately if there is relapse.

 People who have had a deep cleaning or history of periodontal disease need to come in more frequently for dental cleanings to prevent the disease from relapsing.
 Periodontal bacteria are aggressive and will continue to damage your gums and bone unless strictly maintained.
 Even with good oral hygiene at home, periodontal disease can still be actively infecting your gums and bone in areas difficult to keep clean.
-Additional therapies such as laser treatment, medicinal rinses, and antibiotics can also be used to maintain periodontal disease in the dental office and at home.
+Additional therapies such as LANAP laser treatment in San Francisco, medicinal rinses, and antibiotics can also be used to maintain periodontal disease in the dental office and at home.